Skip to main content

 Finally, hospitality know-how, because why cook and cook well if you don’t share it with others?
 The Irish are a great lot for getting together and sharing some ‘Craic!’
 So, get your friends and family over for a good old chin wag.

-As a culinary and hospitality professional, with more years in the business than I care to remember, my goal is to make experts out of novices and to make hospitality and cooking approachable and, dare I say, fun?!
+As a culinary and hospitality professional, with more years in the business than I care to remember, my goal is to make experts out of novices.
+I aim to make hospitality and cooking approachable and, dare I say, fun?!

 Why not join me – sure it’ll be grand!